jessamyn27/studio/README.md

 # studio
-playground for creating expression inspired by feeling
+digital playground for creating expression inspired by feeling